• Ntc

 2G continues to be prominent for mobile users in Nepal

-Read: 4G users in Nepal: 2.56 crores | Latest NTC, Ncell figures
+Read: 4G users in Nepal | Latest NTC, Ncell figures

 But why are many Nepalese using the 2G network?

-Well, there are viable reasons for Nepalese using 2G network.
-Let’s start from a simple fact.
+Well, there are viable reasons for Nepalese using the 2G network.
+Let’s start with a simple fact.
 There are still many Nepalese who use feature phones with only 2G support.
 So, these phones only connect to 2G even if there’s 4G network available from the carrier.
 Next, even with 4G phone, there could be inconsistency with signals, which compels the phone to fall back to 2G network for cellular service.
 Find: How to reset phone network settings on Android and iOS?

 4G Speed factors in Nepal

 There could be another section of users like me who mostly stay on 2G to have WiFi at home.
 4G becomes a necessity only while outside or when WiFi is not available.
 I have an unsubstantiated and rather subjective fear that 4G eats into my battery, hence I cling to 2G.
-But now I have changed my mind to stay on 4G preferred mode which makes me go to 2G only when 4G or 3G is not available.
-And I also came to know that the battery fear is a myth with 4G being more efficient than 2G.
+But now I have changed my mind to stay on 4G preferred mode, which makes me go to 2G only when 4G or 3G is not available.
+And I also came to know that the battery fear is a myth, with 4G being more efficient than 2G.
 Read here for the reasons to prefer 4G network.

 Another reason is this: A native 4G network doesn’t allow phone calls.
 So, many choose 2G without having to switch between 2G and 4G for voice and data.
-But one thing to note is that 4G does allow for HD voice through VoLTE but requires activation.
+But one thing to note is that 4G does allow for HD voice through VoLTE, but requires activation.

 Check out: Being ‘Always Online with Mobile Data: Pros And Cons